markyoder/wasp_clone/wasputils/README.md

 The schema is used during the conversion so that if multiple input components of a given name are available at any level, then this is represented by a single JSON array of that given name with each element of that array being the input components.

 Leaf values in the input document are represented by "value" in the converted JSON.
+Values that have a `ValType=Int` or `ValType=Real` in the schema are not quoted in the JSON.
+All other values are quoted.

-For example, if according to the provided schema, "foo" can only occur one time and its value can only occur one time (i.e. not an array), then the SON:
+For example, if according to the provided schema, "foo" can only occur one time and its value is an integer that can only occur one time (i.e. not an array), then the SON:

 ```
 foo=7